-A source close to Marzan, who spoke to the Campaign for Human Rights in Iran shortly after the arrest, said: “Kiumars is a lover of writing and over the past few years, although he is very young, he has grown greatly in this field.
+One source close to Marzban spoke a short time after his arrest in an interview with the Campaign for Human Rights in Iran, saying, “Kiumars was a lover of writing and over the past few years, although he is very young, he has grown greatly in this field.
 He has no political affiliation to individuals or political groups and his only concern was writing and literary activities.
 It is shocking that Kiumars was arrested.”

-Aqasi, Marzban’s lawyer, told Journalism Is Not A Crime that his client did not deserve to receive such a ruling because the crimes of which he was accused were not consistent with reality.
+Marzban’s lawyer, after the release of the final verdict of his client, said to Journalism is Not a Crime that his client did not deserve to receive such a ruling because his accusations were inconsistent with reality.

-In late November 2019, Iran’s Supreme Leader, Ayatollah Ali Khamenei, requested that head of the judiciary Ibrahim Raesi pardon a number of journalists and artists including Pegah Ahangarani, Saba Azarpik, Pouria Alemi, Kiumars Marzban, Hossein Jannati and Hossein Ghadiani.
+In late November 2019, the Supreme Leader of Iran requested that Ebrahim Raesi, the judiciary head, granted a pardon to a number of journalists and artists including Kiumars Marzban, Pegah Ahangarani, Saba Azarpik, Pouria Alemi, Hossein Jannati and Hossein Ghadiani.

-Prior to the pardon, in accordance with Article 134 of the Islamic Penal Code, Kiumars Marzban was required to serve the majority of his 11 year imprisonment for the alleged crime of collaborating with the United States.
-But after he was pardoned, Marzan’s lawyer Mohammad-Hossein Aqasi said that Marzban would be required to serve only six years of the full 11-year sentence.
+Prior to the pardon, in accordance with Article 134 of the Islamic Penal Code, Marzban was required to serve the majority of his 11 year imprisonment on the charge of collaborating with the United States.